 Things to do around Frankfurt

 If you are visiting Frankfurt for more than just a weekend then you might be interested in some things to do around Frankfurt.
-Have a look at these great German tourist spots close to the city.
+Have a look at these great day trips from Frankfurt.

 1. Burg Eltz